MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureStorageKey.md

 # Get-AzureStorageKey

 ## SYNOPSIS
-Returns the primary and secondary storage account keys for an azure_2 storage account.
+Returns the primary and secondary storage account keys for an Azure storage account.

 ## SYNTAX